jeremiahlangner/cloudflare-htmx-trello-clone/README.md

 # HTMX Trello Clone

 A serverless implementation of the HTMX trello clone developed by rajasegar.
+This may be better referred to as an HTMX SPA.

 [https://github.com/rajasegar/htmx-trello](https://github.com/rajasegar/htmx-trello)